West Point Island: History

 As with many locations around the Falkland Islands, in the early 19th century West Point was a popular site for slaughtering seals and penguins for oil.
 Literal overkill ended this industry in the area.
 The island was established as a sheep farm in 1879 by Arthur Felton, great uncle of Roddy Napier, the present owner.

 Tourism

 In February 1968, the late Lars-Eric Lindblad brought the Chilean government vessel Navarino to the Falklands with the first cruise tourists.
 This is widely recognized as the birth of Falklands tourism.
 The Navarino visited West Point Island and Mr. Lindblad started a long, close friendship with the Napier family.
 He also fell in love with their island and over the following 25 years helped turn it into one of the most popular cruise ship destinations outside the capital Port Stanley.
-Today West Point receives many expedition vessels every summer, their passengers taking Zodiacs and tenders ashore to explore this magnificent island.
+Today West Point receives many expedition vessels every summer, their passengers taking Zodiacs and tenders ashore to explore this island.
 Large colonies of Black-browed albatrosses and Southern Rockhopper penguins, and the highest sea cliffs in the Falklands are the main attraction.
-Legendary West Point hospitality also awaits.